 Do’s and Don’ts

 When visiting the Bangkok Grand Palace and temples you are expected to dress politely.
-Although some temples are lenient and don’t really enforce the dresscode, the palace certainly does.
+Although some temples are lenient and don’t really enforce a dress code, the palace certainly does.

-If your entrance is denied by the guards, they will lead you to a pavilion where you can rent a sarong for a small fee.
+If your your dress is not up to code and consequently your access is denied by the guards, they will lead you to a pavilion where you can rent a sarong for a small fee.